 She has worked with a variety of clients, including Google, Nextel/Sprint, Sunny Delight, Red Bull, CBRE, Piper Jaffray, Z Gallerie, Skanska and Cushman & Wakefield, including franchises such as Massage Envy and The Joint.
 Beth has received more than 45 awards for her public relations and marketing campaigns, including the Bank of America Enterprise Award.

 She was recognized in the Business Journal “Who’s Who in Business” special report and has served as a board member for numerous non-profit organizations over the years.
 Beth is a graduate of LEAD, a leadership-training program, and is a member of the Junior League.
-She has worked with the Children’s Services Bureau to help develop a marketing program to educate the public on child abuse.
+She has worked with the Children's Services Bureau to help develop a marketing program to educate the public on child abuse.
 She was one of the chairs for the Super Bowl fundraiser for Children’s Hospital, “Super Ball,” and is a graduate of Valley Leadership, a Phoenix-based leadership-training program.
 She won the Community Megastar Award for excellence in community service.
-She has been named a 2011 Trendsetter for lifetime achievement in civic and charitable contributions.
+She was named a 2011 Trendsetter for lifetime achievement in civic and charitable contributions.

-Beth earned a bachelor of science in journalism, with an emphasis in public relations and advertising, and a bachelor of arts degree in marketing from Texas Christian University where she was a member of Kappa Kappa Gamma and Delta Sigma Pi.
-She received a master’s degree in business administration from the University of Phoenix.
+Beth earned a Bachelor of Science in journalism, with an emphasis in public relations and advertising, and a Bachelor of Arts degree in marketing from Texas Christian University where she was a member of Kappa Kappa Gamma and Delta Sigma Pi.
+She received a master's degree in business administration from the University of Phoenix.